Lindsey Vonn Says She Has Babies On The Brain Following Retirement Announcement

 “I hope that the mountains remember me,” the skier shared.

-As the Inquisitr reported a few weeks ago, Vonn shocked fans by announcing that she would be retiring from the sport that she loves in a lengthy Instagram post.
+As The Inquisitr reported a few weeks ago, Vonn shocked fans by announcing that she would be retiring from the sport that she loves in a lengthy Instagram post.
 After undergoing surgery last spring, she began to feel better than she had in a long time.
-However, she faced another setback when she crashed in Copper this past November and injured her knee.
+However, she faced another setback when she crashed in Copper Mountain, Colorado, this past November and injured her knee.

 Vonn said that it was really hard for her to try and bounce back from that injury and her body was telling her to stop because it just couldn’t handle any more skiing.
-To end the post, Vonn says that retiring from skiing isn’t the thing that upsets her the most, it’s the fact that she didn’t reach all of the goals that she wanted to.
+To end the post, Vonn added that retiring from skiing isn’t the thing that upsets her the most – it’s the fact that she didn’t reach all of the goals that she wanted to.

 What a competitor.